solid-design-system/solid/.github/pull_request_template.md

 - [ ] E2E tests (features, a11y, bug fixes) are created/updated
 - [ ] Stories (features, a11y) are created/updated
 - [ ] relevant tickets are linked
-- [ ] PR is assigned to project board